 To get involved, review the strategic plan summary and the priority metrics in the competition guidelines.
 Select a priority metric that you want to address with an innovative initiative, program or project.
 Then submit your idea for a chance to win one of three Marchioli Collective Impact Ideation Awards, worth up to $2,500.

 Submissions of unit- or department-level ideas that could be scaled across the university must be submitted by the director or leader of that initiative, program or project.

 All entries must be submitted by 5 p.m. on Friday, Feb.
 3, 2017.

 Open to UCF faculty and staff only.
 First prize winner will receive $2,500; second and third prizes are $1,000 and $500, respectively.

-UCF’s Collective Impact Strategic Planning
+About the Collective Impact Strategic Plan

 In Fall 2015, university and community leaders launched a strategic planning process to set UCF’s trajectory for the next 20 years.
-In doing so, we will help shape how we can have a greater impact on lives and livelihoods at UCF and throughout the region.
+More than 800 people — including faculty, staff, students, alumni, businesses leaders, elected officials and community leaders — provided input.

 Their feedback helped create the most inclusive and far-reaching strategic effort in UCF’s history.
 The plan includes long-term 20-year goals and sets 5-year targets in areas from student success and research funding to faculty excellence and philanthropy to create a greater impact on lives and livelihoods at UCF and across the region.